American Airlines CEO: We're not pleased about Qatar Airways buying our stock

 "If anything, this development strengthens our resolve to ensure the U.S. government enforces its trade agreements regarding fair competition with Gulf carriers," Parker wrote.

 Parker also told employees there's a limit to how many American Airlines shares -- and thus how much influence -- Qatar Airways can hold.
-Per federal law, foreign entities cannot own more than 24.9% of a U.S. company.
+Under federal law, a foreign entity cannot own more than 25% of a U.S. airline, he wrote.

 American Airlines shares climbed 3% after reports of the unsolicited approach from Qatar Airways.

-Note: Correction: An earlier version of this article incorrectly described the rules about foreign ownership of airlines.